iLearn-Lab/AAAI26-HABIT/README.md

 }
 ```

-## 🤝 Acknowledgement
+## 🫡 Support & Contributing

-The implementation of this project references the [LAVIS](https://github.com/salesforce/LAVIS) framework and the noise setting concepts from [TME](https://github.com/li-shuxian/TME).
-We express our sincere gratitude to these open-source contributions\!
+We welcome all forms of contributions!
+If you have any questions, ideas, or find a bug, please feel free to:

-## ✉️ Contact
+- Open an [Issue](https://github.com/YOUR_GITHUB_USERNAME/HABIT/issues) for discussions or bug reports.
-For any questions, issues, or feedback, please open an issue on GitHub or reach out to me at lizixu.cs@gmail.com.
+- Submit a [Pull Request](https://github.com/YOUR_GITHUB_USERNAME/HABIT/pulls) to improve the codebase.